 Mind the Competition

-While the BLS cites the 20 to 40 percent growth rate in marketing positions as “much faster than average,” it cautions that finding a position will remain competitive due to the popularity and accessibility of marketing.
+While the BLS cites marketing jobs will grow “much faster than average,” it cautions that finding a position will remain competitive due to the popularity and accessibility of marketing.
 Business degrees generally have lower academic standards than liberal arts degrees, and students with backgrounds in English, history and a host of other liberal arts disciplines are eligible for entry-level marketing positions.
 Despite the growth, if you want to go somewhere with your marketing B.A. or B.S., you need to bring your A-game.

 - CalPoly: BA/BS, Difference Between Degrees